cccir/tt_4alu/README.md

 ## Wokwi Projects

 Edit the [info.yaml](info.yaml) and change the `wokwi_id` to the ID of your Wokwi project.
-You can find the ID in the URL of your project, it's the big number after `wokwi.com/projects/`.Run simulation directly in your browser https://wokwi.com/projects/420939535977868289
+You can find the ID in the URL of your project, it's the big number after `wokwi.com/projects/`.

 The GitHub action will automatically fetch the digital netlist from Wokwi and build the ASIC files.